IcefoxKishi/BalaNom/README.md

 - In order to play modded Balatro, you have to run the command `sh path/to/run_lovely.sh` in Terminal
 - Therefore all you need to do is to launch Balatro via Steam to reset language option
 # To-do list
-- Contribute to Steamodded's localization support
+- Add Vietnamese localization to well-known mods
-- Fully localize Steamodded UI